8. The William C. SCHOTT FAMILY

-Television: Bavarian was an adapter using a new medium in its infancy, television.
+Television: Bavarian was an early adapter of an important new medium: television.
 TV programming started in Cincinnati on February 9th, 1948, on WLW-T, Channel 4, owned by Crosley Broadcasting.
 This was a regional station that served the eastern mid-west.
 Bavarian began to sponsor Midwestern Hayride about the time it began, on April 19, 1948.
-It was one of the networks first and most successful programs airing until 1972, and inspiring similar shows.
+It was one of the network’s first and most successful programs, airing until 1972 and inspiring multiple similar shows.
 This program originated on WLW radio in the 1930's and was simulcasted with the radio broadcast when it went on TV.
-Originally the show was called Boone County Jamboree, after a county adjoining Kenton County, Kentucky, which is where Bavarian was located.
-Besides viewing the photos below, please visit Cincy TV/Radio Talents and Ads: 1946-1956 for pictures of the cast and featured performers that aired on the show.
+The show was originally called Boone County Jamboree, after a county adjoining Kenton County, Kentucky, which is where Bavarian was located.
+In addition to viewing the photos below, please visit Cincy TV/Radio Talents and Ads: 1946-1956 for pictures of the cast and featured performers.

 c.
 Early 1950s.
 Midwestern Hayride.
 Shown far left is the shows cast, center is a party at the Bavarian Tap Room celebrating the show and Bavarian executive W. R. Schott celebrating a Birthdy with the show's Producer and Emcee, Bill Thall.
 Please select the arrow for more photos.

 Paul Dixon (Song Shop) Show.
-Paul Dixon was the host of this 3-hour daily show from 1949 to 1954 featuring Wanda Lewis and Dotty Mack on WCPO-TV in Cincinnati, OH.
+Paul Dixon was the host of this 3-hour daily show from 1949 to 1954, featuring Wanda Lewis and Dotty Mack on WCPO-TV in Cincinnati, OH.
 They would often pantomime the current hit songs of the day.
 The photo on the right is on the stage of the show in about 1952.
-Wanda is standing on the right of Dixon an Dotty is on his left.
-Bavarian's Beer was an early advertiser on the show.
+Wanda is standing on the right of Dixon and Dotty is on his left.
+Bavarian's Beer was an early advertiser on the show, and Dixon maintained advertising relationships with Bavarian for several years.
+Dotty Mack went on to briefly have her own show in New York in 1954, where she mingled with stars including Dick Van Dyke, Frank Sinatra and Joe DiMaggio.
+Wanda joined her husband on his Uncle Al Show in 1956 and was known as "Windy" on the show.
+(Please see Turnaround Efforts and Recognizing Paul Dixon.)
 For an excerpt of one of his shows, click here.
-Dixon maintained advertising relationships with Bavarian for several years.
-Dotty Mack went on to briefly have her own show in New York in 1954.
-She dated such men as Dick Van Dyke, Frank Sinatra and Joe DiMaggio.
-Wanda joined her husband on his Uncle Al Show in 1956 and was known as Windy on the show.
-(Please see Turnaround Efforts and Recognizing Paul Dixon.)

 Marketing Entertainment, Sales & Civic Meetings

-The Bavarian Brewing Co., like many Cincinnati area businesses, entertained their clients and distributors at various hotels and restaurants in Cincinnati.
-These included the Netherland Plaza, the Terrace Plaza and the Sinton Hotel, as well as the large gambling and entertainment clubs in Northern Kentucky, e.g. the Lookout House in Covington or the Beverly Hills Supper (Country) Club in Newport, KY.
+The Bavarian Brewing Co., like many Cincinnati-area businesses, entertained their clients and distributors at various hotels and restaurants in Cincinnati.
+These included the Netherland Plaza, the Terrace Plaza, and the Sinton Hotel, as well as the large gambling and entertainment clubs in Northern Kentucky, such as the Lookout House in Covington and the Beverly Hills Supper (Country) Club in Newport, KY.
 Of course, Bavarian's Beer was also offered at these establishments.
 Additionally, Bavarian supported charitable events.
-Some functions would have programs and it was common for dining establishments to have photographers who would take pictures of attendees, and and then place the photo in a "jacket" to protect the picture.
-A program and photo at an annual banquet the brewery supported, the Friendly Sons of St. Patrick, along with examples of photo jackets and their accompanying photos at sale meetings, are shown below.
-In addition, there were times when Bavarian entertained clients or had gatherings with their employees at the brewery.
+Some functions would have programs, and it was common for dining establishments to have staff photographers who would take pictures of attendees before placing the photo in a "jacket" to protect it.
+A program and photo at an annual banquet that the brewery supported, the Friendly Sons of St. Patrick, along with examples of photo jackets and their accompanying photos at sale meetings, are shown below.
+In addition, there were times when Bavarian entertained clients or held gatherings with their employees at the brewery.